Frequently Asked Questions

 - Oral Pathology: diagnosing and researching oral diseases; usually this specialty ties in with oral medicine.

 - Forensic Dentistry: Helping to identify people when all other means (fingerprints, facial recognition) are not possible.

 - Oral Surgery: dealing with mouth and upper and lower jaw issues including difficult extractions.

 Is it going to hurt?

 Patient comfort is highly valued at our clinic.
 We understand the stress that dental visits can bring.
 Most treatments are carried out under local anaesthetics to prevent any discomfort during treatment.
-For those who are concerned about receiving local anaesthetic, we also provide Penthrox or Valium (what footballers use when they injure themselves on the filed during a game) or Nitrous Oxide (laughing gas currently only available in Alexander Heights) to help you relax.
+For those who are concerned about receiving local anaesthetic, we also provide Penthrox or Valium (what footballers use when they injure themselves on the field during a game) or Nitrous Oxide (laughing gas currently only available in Alexander Heights) to help you relax.
 That way, your dental visits here are as comfortable and relaxed as possible for your needs.